nmulani/nmulani.github.io/_posts/2016-12-16-functional-toolbox.markdown

 title: Functional Toolbox
 layout: post
 ---
-There are a fewreally handy features in Haskell that have proved invaluable while I've been working through the first few Euler problems.
+There are a few really handy features in Haskell that have proved invaluable while I've been working through the first few Euler problems.
 These are the fold, filter and map functions.

 ## fold